Pyrole-2002/OG_Vault/Random Shit/BRSM Project Report.md

 ![[Pasted image 20240506133841.png]]
 #### Workday Alcohol Consumption
 ![[Pasted image 20240506133858.png]]
+Majority of students don't consume alcohol on weekdays or consume very less.
 #### Weekend Alcohol Consumption
 ![[Pasted image 20240506133921.png]]
 #### Health
 ![[Pasted image 20240506133942.png]]
 #### Absences
 ![[Pasted image 20240506133954.png]]
+Interesting pattern we see here is that the number of odd absences are significantly more than their corresponding neighboring even absences.
 #### G1
 ![[Pasted image 20240506134026.png]]
 #### G2